Coronavirus forces new approaches to fighting wildfires

 The job is so demanding that it’s typically done by younger, healthy and physically fit people.
 But the nature of the job also works against them: firefighters regularly experiencing high stress, inhaling smoke and dust and dealing with poor sleeping and personal hygiene.

-A suck-it-up and tough-it-out culture doesn't help either, said Jessica Gardetto, spokeswoman for the National Interagency Fire Center in Boise.
-The center coordinates logistics for 14,000 federal firefighters and thousands more state, local and private crews.
+A suck-it-up and tough-it-out culture doesn’t help either, said Jessica Gardetto, spokeswoman for the National Interagency Fire Center in Boise, Idaho.
+The center coordinates logistics for 14,000 federal firefighters and thousands more state, local and private crews.“

 "We have really been trying to educate and change that culture because not just in this situation but in others, it’s not OK to just tough it out if something's wrong," she said.